Please note due to the exceptionally high volume of orders we are receiving dispatch will be within 5 working days

 3. The space we have here is pretty big, it really requires at least two members of staff front of house at all times as it can very quickly get to the point of feeling unmanageably busy – though when quiet, it could leave our team members with little to do and the atmosphere in the space became less customer focused.
 Not only do we have a focus and goal of providing the best food and coffee we can and pushing the boundaries of what is generally found in a coffee shop, we also understand we are in the business of HOSPITALITY – this means providing an environment that is hospitable at all times to the people coming in willing to spend some money in our store.
 Our definition and view of this is that there should be no one sat for hours on end with an empty plate in front of them, everyone should be offered tap water on arrival, customers should not have to repeatedly go back to the till should they want something else and the atmosphere should always be one that is friendly, welcoming and professional.

 In March this year, 6 months after we had first opened our doors, we decided to make the move to table service.
 This was, as you can imagine, a huge change for the team and for the regular customers.
-It needed managing meticulously and was done so brilliantly by the wonderful Frankie who had come to us from Melbourne where it is the absolute norm for there to be table service in a coffee shop.
+It needed managing meticulously and was done so brilliantly by the manager at the time who had come to us from Melbourne where it is the absolute norm for there to be table service in a coffee shop.
 The experiences that we have had in the coffee industry across Australia/New Zealand and even in London have shown that this is a tried and tested approach.
 Yes there have been some people that have questioned the decision, many of whom do not even work in the space.
 I now feel obliged to write this to try and communicate our reasons for making this decision and to set the record straight.

 In our mind, a Barista’s role encompasses so much more than pulling espresso and steaming milk, we are very fortunate to have a team of highly skilled Barista’s working for us here to ensure the quality of coffee served and the maintenance of the machine and equipment is never an issue.
 It is time that Baristas started to fully appreciate the role they have to play in an industry that is so much bigger than just one space in one city.
 The specialty industry, whilst growing, still requires so much work to allow it to continue growing and developing.
 There are new challenges to be faced every day both in the consuming and producing parts of the industry.
 There is still a huge proportion of the market to be converted and that requires a lot more than just pouring a pretty design on top of a coffee, whilst we recognise this is important it is absolutely not the be all and end all.
 A huge part of people’s interaction with specialty coffee is the conversation that accompanies it and the knowledge that is shared – this simply cannot be done when there is a queue out the door and the Barista has his or her head down at the machine.